Triplex Plunger Pump Troubleshooting Guide: Common Problems, Causes & Solutions

 • Pressure fluctuation or gauge needle vibration

-• Abnormal temperature rise at pump head
+• Abnormal temperature rise at pump head or packing area

 • Increased noise without visible leakage